matteoferla/Analysis-of-Fragalysis-historical-hits/README.md

 TODO Add matching text

 ### B-factors
-Caveat: normalizing the B-factors by Z-score normalisation is very common, but they are not gaussian distributed.
+Caveat: normalizing the B-factors by Z-score normalisation is very common, but their distribution is a skew-normal.
+Hence why the non-parametric Spearman is used not Pearson, even if the latter gives better results (by virtue of being misled by the tail).

 ![ZBfactor-hist.png](images/ZBfactor-hist.png)